QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 Then shutdown the VM.

-Go to dom0 -> Qubes VM Manger -> right click on the VM -> Qube settings -> Advanced
+Go to dom0 -> PedOS VM Manger -> right click on the VM -> PedOS VM settings -> Advanced

 Depends on `Virtualization` mode setting:

 * `Virtualization` mode `PV`: Possible, however use of `Virtualization` mode `PV` mode is discouraged for security purposes.
   * If you require `Virtualization` mode `PV` mode, install `grub2-xen` in dom0.
-This can be done by running command `sudo qubes-dom0-update grub2-xen` in dom0.
+This can be done by running command `sudo PedOS-dom0-update grub2-xen` in dom0.
 * `Virtualization` mode `PVH`: Possible.
 * `Virtualization` mode `HVM`: Possible.